ian-kent/gopan/smartpan/README.md

 - SmartPAN index
   - exposes latest modules across all indexes
   - can also be used as a CPAN mirror
+- Command line import
+  - To local or remote SmartPAN
+  - From local file or URL

 ## Getting started